-FDLE reports that the Computerized Criminal History System requires an update to comply with the ruling or to implement the bill, which will require 891 hours of programming at \$85 dollars per hour for a total of \$75,877.24 Additionally, the bill may require staff training related to the expansion of the public records exemption, which will likely result in an insignificant fiscal impact to FDLE.
-These costs, however, would be absorbed, as they are part of the day-to-day responsibilities of the agency.25
+FDLE reports that the Computerized Criminal History System requires an update to comply with the ruling or to implement the bill, which will require 891 hours of programming at \$85 dollars per hour for a total of \$75,877.27 Additionally, the bill may require staff training related to the expansion of the public records exemption, which will likely result in an insignificant fiscal impact to FDLE.
+FDLE indicates that these costs, however, will be absorbed, as they are part of the day-to-day responsibilities of the agency.28

-- B. FISCAL IMPACT ON LOCAL GOVERNMENTS: - 1.
+B. FISCAL IMPACT ON LOCAL GOVERNMENTS:

 Revenues: